recharts/recharts/CONTRIBUTING.md

 ### Reporting New Issues

-The best way to get your bug fixed is to provide a reduced test case. jsFiddle provide a way to give live examples.
+The best way to get your bug fixed is to provide a reduced test case. codesandbox provide a way to give live examples.
 You can fork our example in [recharts.org](http://recharts.org/) to show your case.

 ## <a name="testing"></a>Testing